 1. Deep roots

 like many old martial arts the origins of Irish stick are extremely hard if not impossible to determine.
 Mankind has been using sticks for centuries and clubs similar to those used in bataireacht were found in Bronze Age archaeological excavations.
-It is even harder to document the early history of Irish stick because of the people who practiced it; or rather those who didn’t.
+It is even harder to document the early history of Irish stick because of the people who practised it; or rather those who didn’t.

 Like many stick fighting arts, bataireacht was a vernacular fighting art.
-It was practiced mostly by the working class, and only started to attract the attention of the elites – who were most of the time the ones responsible for written history – by the mid 18th century, at a time where the practice of stick fighting among the working class of the rest of Europe was becoming rarer and that violence as a source of enjoyment began to be frowned upon; especially by the upper classes.
+It was practised mostly by the working class, and only started to attract the attention of the elites – who were most of the time the ones responsible for written history – by the mid 18th century, at a time where the practice of stick fighting among the working class of the rest of Europe was becoming rarer and that violence as a source of enjoyment began to be frowned upon; especially by the upper classes.

 It is believed by some that the Penal Laws were mostly responsible for its appearance.
 The Penal Laws were a series of rules enacted by the British Crown following the Battle of the Boyne in 1690.
 The Irish Catholics had throughout the 17th century attempted several uprisings and the British were keen on putting an end to it.
 The laws were especially targeted to remove most powers of rebellion from the Catholics: No right to own any land, no right to own horses of a certain height (i.e. warhorses), could not serve in the military and, of course, had no right to own any weapons.
 The respect of this last rule was insured by Protestant raiding parties who randomly inspected villages in search of hidden weapons.
 It is said then that the Irish simply chose to carry walking sticks that could double as clubs, the famous shillelaghs, to avoid being accused of possessing weapons.
 This theory follows a similar popular belief that the people of Okinawa started using farm implements when the Japanese banished weapons, a theory which is not entirely true as this ban concerned mostly firearms.